ArveH/ABulkCopy/README.md

 # A database copy tool

-This is a .NET 8 Console application.
-The main purpose of this tool is to copy database tables from a source database to a destination database.
-To move data, you run it twice.
+Currently only used to copy tables from an SQL Server database to a Postgres database.

-First, you copy tables from the source database into files.
-Then you use the same files to create tables and copy data into the destination database.

-To get started, build the ABulkCopy.Cmd Console application.
-Then run .\abulkcopy.cmd.exe --help to see the parameters.

-> NOTE: This is currently under development.
-File formats, command parameters, and functionality can (and most likely will) change.
+Eventually, I plan to turn it into a general copy tool for copying all schema and data from one database to another.
+It can be SQL Server to SQL Server, Postgres to Postgres, or between SQL Server and Postgres.

+More information can be found here: [https://arveh.github.io/ABulkCopy/](https://arveh.github.io/ABulkCopy/)